jimasp/dependabot-transitive-issue/README.md

 ## The Problem Scenario

-1. **Initial State**: We have `async@2.6.3` installed, which depends on `lodash@4.17.19`
+1. **Initial State**: We have `express@4.17.1` installed, which has transitive dependencies with vulnerabilities
-   - lodash 4.17.19 (transitive dependency) has known security vulnerabilities (CVE-2020-8203, CVE-2021-23337)
+   - Transitive dependencies (like `qs`, `send`, etc.) may have known security vulnerabilities
-   - Dependabot will create an alert for the lodash vulnerability
+   - Dependabot will create alerts for these transitive dependency vulnerabilities

-2. **The Fix**: We update async to version 3.x which no longer depends on lodash
+2. **The Fix**: We update express to a newer version (e.g., 4.18.2+) which includes patched transitive dependencies
-   - The lodash vulnerability is resolved by removing/updating the dependency
+   - The transitive dependency vulnerabilities are resolved
-   - However, we didn't directly change lodash in package.json - we only changed async
+   - However, we didn't directly change the vulnerable packages in package.json - we only changed express

 3. **The Issue**: Dependabot may not automatically detect that the transitive dependency issue is resolved
    - The alert remains open even though the vulnerability is fixed